 Duration of studies

-The MSc in Energy and Finance (full-time) is a 14-month programme taught over three terms.
+The MSc in Energy and Finance (full-time) is a 18-month programme taught over three terms.
 Lectures mainly take place on weekday evenings.
-The MSc in Energy and Finance is also available in part-time mode over 26 months for those who cannot commit to a full-time programme either for work or other reasons.
+The MSc in Energy Systems programme is also available in part-time mode over 30 months for those who cannot commit to a full-time programme either for work or other reasons.

 The Academic Faculty